Did you know that each year in the Macedon Ranges Shire Council we throw away approximately nine million kilograms of waste in landfill?

 Why use reusable cloth nappies?

-Using cloth nappies instead of disposable nappies can significantly reduce the amount of rubbish/general waste your household produces.
+There are many benefits of using cloth nappies instead of disposable nappies.
+You can significantly reduce the amount of rubbish/general waste your household produces and save money.

-You will help to reduce the amount of waste going to landfill.
-Currently in Australia and New Zealand 26.25 million disposable nappies are used on a weekly basis with these all ending up in landfill where they take an estimated 150 years to decompose.
+Did you know, currently in Australia and New Zealand 26.25 million disposable nappies are used weekly with these all ending up in landfill where they take an estimated 150 years to decompose?

 The transition from modern cloth nappies to undies is often easier for toddlers than from disposable.